fesalfayed/fesalfayed/README.md

 <br/>

-### How I work
+### Principles

 ```
 build the infra first                   glue siloed sources
-agents scaffold, humans design          see the elephant, not the tail
+humans design, agents scaffold          see the elephant, not the tail
 ```

 <br/>